The Importance of Metacognition in the Learning Process and Medical Licensure Testing

 One of the most difficult aspects of preparing for a medical licensure test is determining how to regulate your own learning.
 When studying on your own, you must make many decisions including: what to study, how long to study, when to study, etc.

-Research has shown that one of the most important factors in making these decisions is a learner’s metacognition – one’s understanding of one’s own knowledge and abilities.
+Research has shown that one of the most important factors in the learning process and making these decisions is a learner’s metacognition – one’s understanding of one’s own knowledge and abilities.
 Unfortunately, research has also shown that most people are not good at making these judgments; adult learners commonly overestimate their understanding and underestimate how much they will forget.